toddaustin07/edgeWeather/README.md

 * Existing Dark Sky account if that is what you want to use (no new accounts can be created as it is being sunset); US Government weather does not require an account

 ## Features

-### Configurable
-* Weather data source
+* Select weather data source
 * Separate weather data URLs for current weather conditions and forecast
 * Automatically refresh on a given interval
-* Displayed wind speed units: m/sec, knots, km/h, mph
+* Choice of displayed wind speed units: m/sec, knots, km/h, mph
 ### Data Elements
 Availability of each depends on weather data source.